 “InshaAllah.”

-Harith and Adam rode their bicycles to the car park.
-Suddenly Harith’s cell phone rang.
+Harith and Adam cycled to the car park.
+Harith’s cell phone rang.

 “Yes, Grandma.
 Yes, we’ll be home in ten minutes, inshaAllah.”
 He sensed from his grandmother’s urgent voice that something was up with his grandfather.